VITAMIN C (ALSO KNOWN AS ASCORBIC ACID)

 Vitamin C is added in order to provide a wide basis of nutrition, and for its antioxidant properties in ameliorating an underlying defect in redox metabolism or mitochondrial dysfunction.

-What Is It?
+What Is Vitamin C?
 Vitamin C (also known as ascorbic acid) cannot be manufactured by humans and is thus a true vitamin, obtained exclusively from the diet.

-What Does It Do?
+What Does Vitamin C Do?
 Vitamin C is a powerful antioxidant, and a key component of the respiratory chain involved in energy metabolism.
 It also helps the body form and maintain connective tissue, including bones, blood vessels, and skin.

-Is There Any Laboratory Testing?
+Is There Any Laboratory Testing for a Vitamin C Deficiency?
 Laboratory testing can reveal the presence of a deficiency of this nutrient, but is generally not likely to have clinically utility.